Lupus Fatigue

 Consult a healthcare provider if you experience any of the following:

-- Fatigue significantly affecting life
+- Fatigue significantly worsening

 - Signs of disease flare